 Solo Travel in Bulgaria

-Types of Girl about the Globe – Sightseeing GatG, Party GatG
+Types of Girls about the Globe (GatG) – Cultural GatG, Party GatG, Sightseeing GatG

 You won’t find many solo females in Bulgaria but that doesn’t mean that there isn’t company if you need it.
 Groups of travellers descend upon the Black Sea coast and you’ll find couples in Sofia as well as men travelling solo.